 The Development Corridor size and configuration in particular has undergone at least three significant revisions (all of which have resulted in a reduced number of turbines) to account for impacts to Cycas megacarpa.
-Known high-density areas of Cycas megacarpa were prioritised for avoidance; the current Disturbance Footprint avoids almost all of these areas (>99% avoided).
+Known high-density areas of Cycas megacarpa were prioritised for avoidance during the initial design phases.
 As part of ongoing avoidance measures micro-siting around Project infrastructure will further prioritise the following, where possible: